Limestone Cave at Baratang

 The Diversity of Limestone Caves in Andaman and Nicobar

+Exploring the limestone cave at Baratang unveils a hidden world sculpted by time, where nature's artistry is etched into every crevice and corner.
 There are many kinds of Limestone Cave Andaman and Nicobar Islands, including stalactite and stalagmite formations, underground rivers, cave networks, Limestone Caves in Baratang Island, Limestone Caves in Diglipur, and Limestone Caves on North Andaman Island.

+How limestone caves are formed is a fascinating process, involving the gradual dissolution of limestone by acidic water over time.
 The chambers and tunnels comprising cave networks range from a few meters to several kilometers.
 When underground streams erode limestone rock, tunnel-like formations result, which are then carved out by underground rivers.

 The most beautiful formations in a Lime Stone Cave Andaman are stalagmites and stalagmites, made of mineral-rich water dripping from the ceiling and floor for millions of years.
 One of the most famous limestone caves in the region is North Andaman Island, followed by the Limestone Caves of Diglipur and Baratang Island.